-- Newer shingles obviously hold up better than older shingles, which have been subjected to natural elements a longer period of time.
+- Check your shingles – Hail damage is tougher on older shingles, which have been subjected to natural elements over a longer period of time.

 - Check soft metals – Hail damage usually dents soft metals on a roof – vents, exhaust caps, trim – before fracturing shingles.

 - Check the entire roof – The slope or pitch of your roof and the direction of the storm may result in hail damage to one side of your roof and not the other.

 If you suspect that there is damage, don’t delay – the longer you wait to evaluate, the less likely the situation may justify an insurance claim.